BASS_CONFIG_3DALGORITHM config option

 Changing the algorithm only affects subsequently created or loaded samples, musics, or streams; it does not affect any that already exist.

-On Windows, DirectX 7 or above is required for this option to have effect.
-On other platforms, only the BASS_3DALG_DEFAULT and BASS_3DALG_OFF options are available.
+When using DirectSound output on Windows, DirectX 7 or above is required for this option to have effect.
+Otherwise, including when using WASAPI output on Windows, only the BASS_3DALG_DEFAULT and BASS_3DALG_OFF options are available.

 BASS_GetConfig, BASS_SampleCreate, BASS_SampleLoad, BASS_SetConfig